-As a rough estimate, an average priced kitchen, supplied and installed, is around $20,000 (including demolition & electrician, plumber/gasfitter, plasterer and splash back installation) but not including appliances, flooring, painting or any structural work.
+As a very rough estimate, an average sized and average priced kitchen, supplied and installed, is around $20,000 (including demolition & electrician, plumber/gasfitter, plasterer and splash back installation) but not including appliances, flooring, painting or any structural work.

 The more information we have the more accurate the estimate can be.
 It's really as simple as that.

-"What if I want a Corian bench top, plus a pull-out pantry, as many drawers as possible, slide-out bin and my kitchen is 3mtrs x 4mtrs x 3mtrs?" - When you start breaking down to more specific items like that, a properly designed kitchen and a detailed quotation can be prepared for you.
+"What if I want natural granite bench tops, country style profiled doors, plus a pull-out pantry, as many drawers as possible, slide-out bin and my kitchen is 3mtrs x 4mtrs x 3mtrs.
+How much will this cost?" - When you start breaking down to more specific items like that, a properly designed kitchen and a detailed quotation can be prepared for you.